-First, we're evaluating if something is near New Jersey by comparing it to the 565 municipalities that make up the state.
-We should evaluate - and perform a buffer function on - the overall outline of the state, not the individual municipalities.
+First, we're evaluating if something is near New Jersey by comparing it to the 564 municipalities that make up the state.
+We should evaluate the overall outline of the state, not the individual municipalities, some of which are not near the state border.